HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 05.
+FIG. 05.
 The Knowledge Engineering Lifecycle, illustrating the general flow of activities and information.

 </summary>